Become a Host Newsroom

 Any news organization that is committed to providing objective, civically important local journalism.
 That could include public radio and TV stations, newspapers, digital sites, commercial radio and TV stations, wire services, or journalism schools providing direct journalism.
 The organization can be nonprofit or commercial.

-The window to apply for consideration as a host newsroom opens in July and closes in mid September.
-Report for America reviewers will assess applications through October and schedule virtual interviews via Zoom in October and November.
-We’ll announce winning newsrooms in December, and open the corps member application cycle.
-Host newsrooms will select among a slate of candidates we provide, and they’ll start in your newsroom in July.
+The window to apply for consideration as a host newsroom opens September 15 and the deadline to apply is October 20.
+Report for America reviewers will assess applications through November and schedule virtual interviews via Zoom for finalists in December and January.
+We’ll announce winning host newsrooms in January 2026, and open the corps member application cycle for journalists to apply for the positions.
+Host newsrooms will select among a slate of candidates we provide, and they’ll start in your newsroom in July 2026.

 This term refers to the money you raise in the community to support this reporting position.
 One of the goals of this program is to encourage local philanthropy to support journalism in a bigger way.
 We also believe that successful news organizations will have to build stronger community support in general whether its through membership, subscriptions, events or philanthropy.
 So we strongly encourage news organizations to involve the community to support the RFA corps member.